Published Safari Prices vs. Real Prices: Why the Gap Matters to Your Transformation

 What Low Prices Hide

-Published prices are marketing prices—designed to get attention, not reflect reality.
+Published prices are marketing prices.
+They're designed to get attention, not reflect reality.
 But the money gap isn't the real problem.
 The experience gap is.

 Cheap safaris hide what transformation actually requires: